Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Honey is antibacterial, and turmeric is anti-inflammatory.

-How to use: Mix 1 teaspoon of honey + to spoon of turmeric and apply to the eczema patches for 10 minutes before rinsing.
+How to use: Mix 1 teaspoon of honey with 1 teaspoon of turmeric and apply to the eczema patches for 10 minutes before rinsing.

 Lifestyle Hacks to Prevent Eczema Flare-Ups